Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Related Work

 \subsection{Use of Large Language Models}

-Barke et al.~\cite{barke2023grounded} conducted a grounded theory study with 20 participants to examine how developers interact with Copilot for source code generation.
+Barke et al.~\citep{barke2023grounded} conducted a grounded theory study with 20 participants to examine how developers interact with Copilot for source code generation.
 Their study identified a bimodal interaction model, distinguishing two primary modes of engagement: acceleration and exploration.
 In the acceleration mode, developers utilize Copilot to expedite tasks when they have a clear plan of action.
 Conversely, the exploration mode is adopted when developers face uncertainty, using Copilot to investigate and generate potential solutions.

-Similarly to the previous work, Khojah et al.~\cite{khojah2024beyond} conducted an empirical study with 24 engineers, developing a theoretical framework that describes the adoption of LLMs for specific SE tasks.
+Similarly to the previous work, Khojah et al.~\citep{khojah2024beyond} conducted an empirical study with 24 engineers, developing a theoretical framework that describes the adoption of LLMs for specific SE purposes.
 This framework identifies five key purposes: artifact generation and modification, alternatives generation, decision support, information retrieval, and training (engaging in conversational learning to acquire new concepts).
 Additionally, the study examines how these purposes relate to both internal and external factors stemming from LLM usage, as well as their impact on personal experiences in terms of trust and perceived usefulness.

-Focusing more specifically on code generation, LLMs have demonstrated high effectiveness in this domain.
-When appropriately guided through prompt engineering techniques, these models can generate code that is maintainable, high-quality, and aligned with practical software engineering requirements.
-This capability has been empirically demonstrated by Liu et al.~\cite{liu2024empirical} and Jiang et al.~\cite{Jiang2023Self_planning}.
-Liu et al.~\cite{liu2024empirical} introduced the Prompt-FDC method, which improves code completeness, enhances comment clarity, and supports the generation of code for safety-critical applications.
-Jiang et al.~\cite{Jiang2023Self_planning} proposed a structured self-planning framework for code generation, incorporating distinct planning and implementation phases to improve the overall quality and coherence of the generated code.
+Focusing more specifically on code generation, LLMs have shown promising results in this domain, although their effectiveness remains context-dependent and an active area of investigation.
+When appropriately guided through prompt engineering techniques, these models can generate code that meets practical software engineering requirements in several reported scenarios.
+This capability has been empirically demonstrated by Liu et al.~\citep{liu2024empirical} and Jiang et al.~\citep{Jiang2023Self_planning}.
+Liu et al.~\citep{liu2024empirical} introduced the Prompt-FDC method, which improves code completeness, enhances comment clarity, and supports the generation of code for safety-critical applications.
+Jiang et al.~\citep{Jiang2023Self_planning} proposed a structured self-planning framework for code generation, incorporating distinct planning and implementation phases to improve the overall quality and coherence of the generated code.